CIS-5660-Fall-2025/hw02-stylization/README.md

 I added additional light support, but it didn't fit the concept too well.
 I used a point light as a rim light, which is barely noticeable at the moment.

-I was thinking about how Sudowoodo would bring attention to itself, so I used some vertex animation to make the it bounce.
+I was thinking about how Sudowoodo would bring attention to itself, so I used some vertex animation to make it bounce.

 # Concept Arts
 For this project, I was inspired by Oswaldo Kato, a Pokemon TCG artist.